Tommy Pham: Minor leagues

+Major leagues

 Pham was called up to the major leagues with the Cardinals for the first time on September 7, 2014.
-In 2014, he struck out in both of his only two plate appearances.
+In 2014, he struck out in his only two plate appearances.

 2015

 Pham opened the next season with Memphis, but missed the first two months with a strained left quadriceps.
 On June 9, Pham hit two home runs and a career-high five RBI against the Iowa Cubs.
 In his first 24 games after returning from the disabled list, he batted .338.
 Pham later was named the best defensive outfielder of the PCL for 2015 by Baseball America.

 The Cardinals recalled Pham to the major league club on July 3, 2015, and in a 2–1 victory over the San Diego Padres the next day, he doubled for his first major league hit, then later in the game pilfered his first stolen base and scored the winning run, his first major league run.
 On July 5, Pham hit his first major league home run, hit another double, and drove in all three of the Cardinals' runs – his first three major league RBI – as the Cardinals again defeated the Padres, 3–1.
 On September 16, Pham tripled and had his first multi-home run game, against the Milwaukee Brewers in a 5–4 victory.
 He had homered in three consecutive plate appearances spanning his last at bat previous to the game, September 13 against the Cincinnati Reds.
-In the next game against the Brewers, Pham doubled and tripled, giving him six hits and eight RBI in consecutive games against Milwaukee.

 The Cardinals won the National League Central division.
 Pham made his major league postseason debut as a pinch hitter during the bottom of the eighth inning of Game 1 of the 2015 National League Division Series (NLDS) against the Cubs, and hit his first career home run against Jon Lester.

 2016

 The Cardinals selected Pham for the Opening Day roster in 2016.
 He injured his left oblique during batting practice on Opening Day.
 He was the first player following the start of the regular season to be placed on the DL.
 The club reactivated him from the DL on May 17, and optioned him back to Memphis.

-In 2016, he batted .226/.324/.440 in 183 plate appearances over 78 games.
-For the season, he had the highest strikeout percentage against left-handed pitchers (41.7%).
+In 2016, he batted .226/.324/.440 for the Cardinals in 183 plate appearances over 78 games.
+For the season, he had the highest strikeout percentage against left-handed pitchers (41.7%), and the highest strikeout percentage in the major leagues (38.8%) of all batters with 180 or more plate appearances.